geraintpalmer/cm/chapters/session04.md

 # Question 3

-Create all possible Boolean variables from the numbers 6 and 2.5.
+Create all possible Boolean variables from the numbers 6 and 2.5 (e.g. `6 == 2.5` is a Boolean variable).